getnacelle/vuepress-plugin-github-markdown/README.md

 | modifyContent | (String): String | (optional) A function that can modify imported content if needed |

-## Link to Markdown File in Sidebar
+## Link to Markdown File in Sidebar:

 We can link to the markdown file by using a standard sidebar group in the `config.js`: